11 Notable Medalists in the Olympic Art Competitions

 7. Percy Crosby

-Crosby created the comic strip “Skippy,” which debuted in 1925, ran through 1945 and was published in 28 countries.
-During the height of his popularity, Crosby won a silver medal at the 1932 Los Angeles Games in the watercolors and drawings competition for his “Jackknife.”
-Crosby suffered from alcoholism later in life and in 1949 was admitted to New York’s Kings Park Psychiatric Center, where he was diagnosed as a paranoid schizophrenic.
+Percy Crosby created the comic strip “Skippy,” which debuted in 1925, ran through 1945, and was published in 28 countries.
+During the height of his popularity, Crosby won a silver medal at the 1932 Los Angeles Games in the watercolors and drawings competition for his Jack Knife.

 8. Jean Jacoby

 Jean Jacoby, from Luxembourg, is the only artist to receive two gold medals in the Olympic art competitions.
 He won the gold for his painting Etudes de Sport at the 1924 Games and another gold four years later in Amsterdam for his drawing of rugby players [PDF].
 Jacoby earned honorable mentions in 1932 and 1936.

 The Finnish poet was the only woman to win a gold medal in the Olympic art competitions.
 Aale Tynni won the gold in 1948 for her poem “Hellaan Laakeri.”